MohamadElgendy23/JavaScript-HTML-CSS-projects/README.md

 This repository contains fully unique personal projects for learning and improving skills in JavaScript, HTML and CSS.
 Feel free to download and run these projects! :)

 NOTE: To download and run, simply clone the repo and then select the project you want to run.
-Should be able to run on any browser, but I recommend using Chrome for better experience.
+Should be able to run on any browser, but I recommend using Chrome for a better experience.

 Projects:
 1) Advanced Postfix Calculator: